raspberrypilearning/comic-character/en/step_2.md

 ---

       <footer>
-        <p> <span id="currentYear"> Ⓒ Malik Johnson- All Rights Reserved</p>
+        <p> <span id="currentYear"></span> Ⓒ Malik Johnson- All Rights Reserved</p>
       </footer>

 --- /code ---

-You can change the fictional name `Malik Johnson` to a name of your choice.
+**Remember:** You may have changes the fictional name `Malik Johnson` to a name of your choice.

 **Test:** Click the **Run** button to see the changes you have made.
-+ The Copyright message will be shown at the bottom(footer section) of your web page.
++ The Copyright message will be shown at the bottom (footer section) of your web page.
-+ It will have a blank space where the year is supposed to be displayed.
++ It will include the year.

 --- /task ---

-You can explore other `Date` functions JavaScript provides when creating other projects.

 --- collapse ---

 ---
-title: What other Date functions can I use?
+title: What other date methods can I use?
 ---

-+ Creating a Date Object: creates a new Date object representing the current date and time:

-    const currentDate = new Date();

-+ Setting a Specific Date - creates a Date object for the specified date (year, month, day). const specificDate = new Date("2022-01-09");

-+ Getting Various Components - these functions retrieve specific components of the date and time:
+Retrieve specific components of the date and time:

     const year = currentDate.getFullYear();
-    const month = currentDate.getMonth(); // 0-indexed (0 = January, 11 = December)
+    const month = currentDate.getMonth(); // (0 = January, 11 = December)
     const day = currentDate.getDate();
     const hours = currentDate.getHours();
     const minutes = currentDate.getMinutes();
     const seconds = currentDate.getSeconds();
     const milliseconds = currentDate.getMilliseconds();

-+ Setting Date Components - these functions allow you to set specific components of the date:

-    currentDate.setFullYear(2023);
-    currentDate.setMonth(5); // 0-indexed (5 = June)
-    currentDate.setDate(15);

 --- /collapse ---

 Great job!
-You have added dynamic footer content to your website.
+You have added dynamic footer content to your website!

-Next, you will design an interactive web page where users can create their own superhero.
+Next, you will design an interactive web page where users can create their own character.